 WP Rosanna Orana

 WP Rosanna Orana was the result of crossing Oran Van Bandy on a Hackney Pony mare of Carnation King breeding.
 Rosanna matured at 14.2 hands but had exceptional beauty combined with extraordinary talent.
 Started at the age of 4, she became a sensation in the Junior Horse division and showed in perhaps one of the most exciting Junior Half Arabian English Pleasure classes ever at US Nationals.
 In the final year at Louisville, it was a showdown between Rosanna and Adam’s Fire.
 What a performance by both horses!
 While Rosanna was awarded US Reserve National Champion, Wiloma Plantation was so proud to compete successfully at that level.
-Rosanna went on to win US National Champion in HA Park AOTR.
-We are currently using her as a broodmare and are experimenting with crossing her on Saffraan, a National Champion Dutch Harness Horse in Holland, for future breeding stock to be used back on WP Corporate Image.
+Rosanna went on to win US National Champion in HA Park AOTR and Reserve National Champion in HA Pleasure Driving Open.
+Rosanna passed away in the fall of 2022.

 Oran Van Crabbet